 Sex and drugs are often spoken of together when discussing the taboo acts of many adolescents.
 Many people experiment with both sex and drugs, sometimes at the same time.
 Marijuana is a commonly used drug that is often used in conjunction with sex.
 Marijuana can have a varied impact on the brain, body, health, sex, and relationships of every individual.

-Marijuana is comprised of a mixture of dried flowers, leaves, stems and seeds of the hemp plant, cannabis sativa or cannabis indica, that grows in warm climates throughout the world.
-Marijuana is referred to by many names, some of which include cannabis, weed, pot, dope, ganja, dank, herb, and many others.
-While the drug preparation and storage greatly affects its level of potency, it usually contains several hundred active chemicals.
-Of these many chemicals, tetrahydrocannabinol (THC) is the one credited as having the greatest affect on the user.
+Marijuana which comes in the form dried leaves, flowers, stems and seeds.
+The Marijuana plant is often referred to as the hemp plant.
+The fibers of the hemp plant are used for clothes, rope, and paper.
+The active ingredients of the hemp plant are the cannabinoids which contains chemicals that are used as the psychoactive drug people refer to commonly as Marijuana.
+The cannabinoids can slightly vary from plant to plant.
+Two popular breeds of cannabinoids in plants are cannabis sativa or cannabis indica.
+These plants grow in warm climates throughout the world.
+Marijuana is referred to by many names, some of which include cannabis, weed, pot, dope, ganja, dank, and herb.
+The psychoactive drug is used for various medical and recreational reasons.
+Variation in drug preparation and storage can greatly affect its level of potency.
+Marijuana can contain up to several hundred active chemicals.
+Of these many chemicals, tetrahydrocannabinol (THC) is the one credited as having the greatest effect on the user.1

 Effects on the Body